In my last article, I covered how to predict the earnings of a company and today I am going to write about how to do industry analysis.

 The above six steps are important and you, as an analyst, should follow them.

-The analysts in private equity, investments banks, equity research firms, investment research firms need this skill and if you know how to do industry analysis, you are ahead of 80% of the aspirants as this will not only impress your interviewer, but also add immense value to you and the company hiring you.
+The analysts in private equity, investments banks, equity research firms, investment research firms need this skill and if you know how to do industry analysis, you are ahead of 80% of the aspirants as this will not only impress your interviewer but also add immense value to you and the business owners hiring you.

 In the last section, we learned how to do industry analysis and in this, we will see how to write one.